B1ngzu/Idea-cloud/README.md

-Idea Cloud
+# Idea Cloud ☁️

+> **Single-page Web Application for Generating, Sharing, and Exploring Project Ideas**

+---

-Single-page Web Application for Generating, Sharing, and Exploring Project Ideas This project is part of the course “Introduction to Computer Engineering and Digital Technology (2110222), Semester 1/2025”, Department of Computer Engineering, Faculty of Engineering, Chulalongkorn University.
+This project is part of the course **“Introduction to Computer Engineering and Digital Technology (2110222), Semester 1/2025”**, Department of Computer Engineering, Faculty of Engineering, Chulalongkorn University.

 ## 💡 Project Background